menu

 Demographics

-The percentage of adults in Dayton - Otho who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Dayton - Otho have a bachelor's degree or advanced degree.
+In terms of college education, Dayton - Otho is nearly on par with the US average for all cities of 21.84%: 17.65% of adults 25 and older in Dayton - Otho have a bachelor's degree or advanced degree.

 The per capita income in Dayton - Otho in 2022 was $36,765, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $147,060 for a family of four.
 However, Dayton - Otho contains both very wealthy and poor people as well.